warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/sdk/keychain-sdk.md

 ## Module Descriptions

-In this section, we will walk you through different modules of **Keychain SDK.**
+In this section, we will walk you through different modules of the **Keychain SDK.**

 ### Sign Requests (`sign_requests.go`)